ublubu/ublubu.github.io.src/posts/2014-05-26-functipede.markdown

 postType: project
 ---

-Functipede is a set of tools for composing flow graphs in JavaScript.
+[functipede](https://github.com/ublubu/functipede) is a set of tools for composing flow graphs in JavaScript.
 I model all flow graphs (even single nodes) each as a set of input callbacks and a set of output callbacks.
 This makes it simple to compose a flow graph from smaller pieces.
 In addition to graph composition, I've implemented tools for creating both stateful and stateless nodes/graphs from functions.